James Hunt (judge)

+Biography

 Hunt was born in Coalville in Leicestershire, where his father was a solicitor.
 He was educated at the Boys' Grammar School in Ashby de la Zouch, and read modern history at Keble College, Oxford.
 Studies came easily to him so he spent his energies on extracurricular activities, such as the tradition of spectacular Keble balls and training the Keble crew.

 After graduating from Oxford, he joined Boots but decided that management was not for him and that he would read for the bar.
 He became a housemaster at his alma mater for a year while studying for the bar exams, teaching English and bringing the C stream of English into competition with the A stream, as well as controlling rowdy audience members of his Shakespeare productions by pelting them with mint imperials.
 He also sang with the local Gilbert & Sullivan pursuing a love of music and singing that continued throughout his life with both choral societies and jazz bands.
 He was called to the bar at Gray's Inn in 1968 and joined the Chambers at 1 King's Bench Walk after serving a pupillage there with David Smout.
 He practised mainly in criminal law on the Midland and Oxford Circuit, with a side line in personal injury.
 He was most well known for his ability to connect with a jury and see to the crux of a matter.
 He served as defence counsel in the Matrix Churchill case in 1992, and in the murder trial of Beverley Allitt in 1993 after which families of the victims praised his sensitive conduct of a powerful defence.
 He was prosecution counsel in the trial of groom Clem O'Brien for the murder of racehorse trainer Alex Scott in 1995.
 Such was his appeal to a jury that the police famously sought a change in the law in order to be able to appoint him to a case on the name of a victim rather than a defendant in order to ensure that he would not be against them.